 “Dharma Protectress of Lhasa”

-Initially, her dedication to the Gelug school emerged in a vision of the 1st Dalai Lama while he was meditating near her sacred mountain home outside Lhasa.
+Initially, her dedication to the Gelug school emerged in a vision of the 1st Dalai Lama while he was meditating near her sacred mountain home (known as Lhamo La-Tso, Oracle Lake) outside Lhasa.
 In his vision of Palden Lhamo, she appeared and promised to “protect the reincarnation lineage of the Dalai Lamas”.